learn-co-curriculum/phase-0-macos-env-verification-py/README.md

 ## Troubleshooting

-### Fixing NVM and RVM Dotfile Issues for MacOS
+### Fixing NVM Dotfile Issues for MacOS

-If you are having trouble getting RVM, Ruby, NVM, or Node to work, you may have an issue with your `.zshrc` file.
+If you are having trouble getting NVM or Node to work, you may have an issue with your `.zshrc` file.
 To fix, we need to run two commands.

 The first command makes a backup of your current `.zshrc` file: